How to Develop Boundaries in your Homeschool Life

 Or maybe you just intentionally turn on Magic School Bus and sit those kids down in front of a screen so you can take a Pinterest time-out.

-(Kinda specific suggestion here, because I might have done this myself.
+(Kinda specific suggestion here, because I have done this myself.
 I’ll also suggest you keep a stash of cookies under your corner chair in your bedroom, the kids will never know).

-Do you answer random questions about homeschooling in the grocery store?
+Or should you answer random questions about homeschooling in the grocery store?

 Just cause someone asks you a question about homeschooling, doesn’t mean you have to answer.